-You will be eligible to join the Plan on the first of the month after day of employment.
+You will be eligible to join the Plan on the first day of the month following your date of hire.
 Of course, if you were already a participant before this amendment, you will remain a participant.

 3. When is my entry date?